walkercraig/almanack/_posts/2025/2025-11-25-the-ships-are-at-the-shore.md

 Then one morning, without fanfare, a new shape appeared on the horizon.

 At first it was only a speck.
 Something curious.
 Something distant.
 Something you could ignore if you wanted.
 But the shape grew larger.
 It separated into more shapes.
 It gained sails.
 It gained purpose.
 And before long it became clear that a new world was making its way toward ours.
-We didn't know it was an old world, it was new to us.
+We didn't know it was an old world, for it was new to us.
+This was not a world we fully understood.
 More important, it was not a world we had ever asked to meet.
-Not a world we fully understood.
 And a world that did not ask for our permission.

-We are the natives on this shore now, watching the ships of tomorrow come in.
+We are like the natives on this shore now, watching the ships of tomorrow come in.
+We were just as savage to each other as the natives were to each other, and now we, too, did not cross the ocean to find this new unknown world we must confront.
+It found us.

 ---